It’s Time for Body Positivity

 - Notice the messages you get daily about beauty and your body.
 Being aware is the first step in challenging and changing your own perceptions of beauty…and your own body image.

 - To build a new perception of beauty and a new body image, expose yourself to new, more balanced ideas of beautiful bodies.
-Follow body-positive social media accounts (I list a few of my favorite ones below).
-Simply look at more different types of bodies, notice how you feel, and notice what is interesting or unique about them.
+Follow body-positive social media accounts.
+(I list a few of my favorite ones below).
+Simply look at more different types of bodies, paying attention to how you feel about them, while celebrating what is interesting or unique about them.

 - Time to write another list!
 Think of and write down as many things as you can that you like or appreciate about your body. **Don’t limit yourself to appearances.** Your body is more than what it looks like.
 What is amazing about it?
 What does it do for you every day?
 How does it support you?
 How does it heal you?
 Where is it strong, flexible, or resilient?